 - Click Save.

-- Select Save report.
+- Select as a report.

-- Enter a name and optional description.
+- Enter a required report name and optional description.

 Your report appears under Analytics → Reports.